 - The Montreal High Lights Festival, also called Montréal en Lumière, is an all-night party featuring food, fireworks, music, and more.
 It typically runs through early March.

-- The International Festival of Films on Art features more than 150 films from 25 countries that explore art in all its forms.
+- The International Festival of Films on Art featured nearly 200 films from 40 countries in 2019 that explore art in all its forms.

 - Les Rendez-Vous du Cinéma Québécois is a celebration of films made in Quebec.
 It typically runs from late February through early March and features several hundred different titles.

 - Montreal's Saint Patrick’s Day Parade is the oldest in Canada, dating back to 1824.
 It's one of the city's most popular celebrations.

 - Nuit Blanche is the closing festival of Montréal en Lumière.
 It's a special night which includes entertainment for everyone throughout the city.